joaomlourenco/novathesis/README.md

 These are not official templates for FCT-UNL, although they are fully compliant to the FCT and UNL formatting regulations.

+The Word template is *frozen*.
+The maintenance is very very limited.

-All contributors, both sporadic and regular, are welcome. :) Please contact "joao.lourenco@nospamplease.fct.unl.pt" (remove the "nospamplease.") to join the team.
+All contributors, both sporadic and regular, are welcome. :) Please [contact me](http://docentes.fct.unl.pt/joao-lourenco) to join the team.

 News